 Council's suitably qualified representative will visit the site for an initial level 1 assessment to assess the tree(s) identified in the CRM.
-The initial inspection for a reactive request will take into consideration assets and/or structures which may be impacted if the tree, or part of the tree, was to fail.
-After completing the initial level 1 assessment, Council's suitably qualified representative (i.e. Council Officer) will determine if any remedial works or further assessments are required.
+The initial inspection for a reactive request will take into consideration assets and/or structures which may be impacted if the tree is to fail.
+After completing the initial level 1 assessment, Council's suitably qualified representative (i.e., Council Officer) will determine if any remedial works or further assessments are required.